tjs23/nuc_processing/README.txt

   -h, --help            show this help message and exit -i FASTQ_FILE FASTQ_FILE
-                        Input paired-read FASTQ files to process (accepts wildcards that match two files) -g GENOME_FILE        Genome index file to map sequence reads to.
+                        Input paired-read FASTQ files to process (accepts Wild-cards that match two files) -g GENOME_FILE        Genome index file to map sequence reads to.
 A new index will be created with this name if the index is missing and genome FASTA files are specified -re1 ENZYME           Primary restriction enzyme (for ligation junctions).
                         Default: MboI.
-Available: AluI, BglII, MboI -re2 ENZYME           Secondary restruction enzyme (if used).
+Available: AluI, BglII, MboI -re2 ENZYME           Secondary restriction enzyme (if used).
 Available:
                         AluI, BglII, MboI
   -s SIZE_RANGE         Allowed range of sequenced molecule sizes, e.g.
                         "150-1000", "100,800" or "200" (no maximum)
-  -n CPU_COUNT          Number of CPU cores to use in parallel -r COUNT              Mimimum number of sequencing repeats required to
+  -n CPU_COUNT          Number of CPU cores to use in parallel -r COUNT              Minimum number of sequencing repeats required to
                         support a contact
-  -o NCC_FILE           Optional output name for NCC format chromsome contact
+  -o NCC_FILE           Optional output name for NCC format chromosome contact
                         file
   -oa NCC_FILE          Optional output name for ambiguous contact NCC file -or REPORT_FILE       Optional output name for HTML report file -b EXE_FILE           Path to bowtie2 (read aligner) executable (will be
-                        searched for if not specified) -q SCHEME             Use a specific FASTQ quility scheme (normally not set and deduced automatically).
+                        searched for if not specified) -q SCHEME             Use a specific FASTQ quality scheme (normally not set and deduced automatically).
 Available: integer,
                         phred33, phred64, solexa
   -m                    Force a re-mapping of genome restriction enzyme sites